valdezm/awesome-communication/README.md

 ## General Interview Advice
 * [99% of interview advice online in 2024 is garbage.
 Here's why. • Matt Huang](https://youtu.be/3TbrtPgD_NU) - What is interviewing?
 10 % of interviewing prep focuses on conviction, 90 % is on "Rational Piece" -- this should not be so!
 Why?
 Watch this short video.

-**In general this Matt's advice feels solid, please check out his [youtube channel](https://www.youtube.com/@matthuang21) for more!
+**In general Matt's advice feels solid, please check out his [youtube channel](https://www.youtube.com/@matthuang21) for more!
 Thank you for what you do Matt!**

 ## Technical Interviews
 * [Top Software Engineering Interview Tips by Dave Farley of Continuous Delivery](https://youtu.be/osnOY5zgdMI) - This is among the best advise I have ever come across on Technical Interviews; it helps instill confidence by placing value on what should recieve visibility and offers a clear perspective on how to approach the interview process.